rysonw/rysonw/README.md

 Hawaii Air National Guardsman and rising sophomore at Oregon State University.

-I am a current SDE Intern at **NASA JPL** and an incoming SWE Intern at **Microsoft**!
-I am currently taking on multiple projects in a variety of different fields to help smoothen operations across the laboratory.
+I am an incoming SWE Intern at **Microsoft** where I will be working on their Azure Networking team.
+I have previously interned for Amazon, NASA, and Northrop Grumman with a focus on backend development (with some embedded as well).

 I love learning new things!
 Let's Connect!